billvaglienti/ProtoGen/README.md

 - `parameterInterface` : If this attribute is set to `true` then a parameter based interface to the packet functions will be created.
 This is useful for simpler packets that do not have too many parameters and using a structure as the interface method is unwieldy.
 If neither `structureInterface` or `parameterInterface` are specified as `true` ProtoGen will output parameter based interfaces if the number of fields in the packet is 1 or less, otherwise it will output structure based interfaces.

-- `comment` : The comment for the Packet tag will be placed at the top of the packets header file as a multi-line doxygen comment.
+- `comment` : The comment for the Packet tag will be placed at the top of the packets header file (or the top of the appended text if the file is used more than once) as a multi-line doxygen comment.
 The comment will be wrapped at 80 characters using spaces as the separator.

 ###Packet : Data subtags

-The Packet tag supports data subtags.
-The data tag is the most complex part of the packet definition.
+The Packet tag supports Data subtags.
+The Data tag is the most complex part of the packet definition.
 Each Data tag represents one line in the packets structure definition, and one hunk of data in the packets encoded format.
 Packets can be created without any Data tags, in which case the packet is empty.
 Some example Data tags:

     <Data name="numCurvePoints" inMemoryType="bitfield4" comment="Number of points in the throttle curve"/>
     <Data name="reserved" inMemoryType="bitfield3"/>